benjymous/annotations/sandman/sandman.02.md

 "Skald" is also the Viking word for poet.

-The Norse were (and are) an Indo-Germanic people, so basically the same arketypes will be found in Norse as well as Greek myths.
+The Norse were (and are) an Indo-Germanic people, so basically the same archetypes will be found in Norse as well as Greek myths.

 The three Norns are named after the past, present and future (in that order).
 In modern Norwegian you will find remnants of Verdande in the word "Vaerende"